CS222-UIUC/MyHousing/README.md

 The react app should now be running on your local host.
 Go to http://localhost:3000.

 ### Running test cases.
-To run the test cases for the backend use the following command in the `myHousing` directory.
+To run the test cases for the backend, use the following command in the `myHousing` directory.
 You should be in the python virtual env before you run this.
   ```console
   $ python .\manage.py test
   ```